LaurenJA/automatic-curtain/README.md

 ./main
 ```

-To open the folder of the web app(which is named as mysite).
+To open the folder of the web app(which is named as mysite in this project).
 ```
 cd ...
 ```